 - The Farmer's Daughter is a staple of the traditional Traveling Salesman joke.

 - One subversion of the classic setup has the farmer allow the salesman to spend the night on the condition that he not sleep with the farmer's only son, to which the salesman replies "Oops, I think I'm in the wrong joke."

 - Daisy Mae and Stupefyin' Jones might be the Trope Makers.
 While there were farmer's daughters long before this, Al Capp created what would become the definitive look people today recognize.

 - Sadie Hawkins would be an example of the butterface version.

-- In the "Welcome To The Bayou" Punisher story, Frank runs into one of these (on a gas station in the middle of nowhere, but the idea is the same), who is a) dressed in far-too-revealing clothes and b) "crazy as a shithouse rat".
+- In The Punisher MAX story "Welcome to the Bayou", Frank runs into one of these (on a gas station in the middle of nowhere, but the idea is the same), who is a) dressed in far-too-revealing clothes and b) "crazy as a shithouse rat".
 She also turns out to be part of a family of inbred cannibal hicks.